The ACA Rule That Accidentally Made Higher Health Care Costs Profitable

 SCENARIO 1: STATUS QUO

 An insurance company collects $100 million in premiums.
-Under the MLR rule, they must spend at least $85 million on medical claims.
+Under the MLR rule, it must spend at least $85 million on medical claims.
 That leaves $15 million for administrative costs and profit.

 barChart icon

-Healthcare costs rise 20% across the market.
+Health care costs rise 20% across the market.
 The same insurer collects $120 million in premiums (passing along the cost increases).
-They spend $102 million on medical claims (85% of $120 million).
-That leaves them with $18 million for administrative costs and profit.
+It spends $102 million on medical claims (85% of $120 million).
+That leaves it with $18 million for administrative costs and profit.

-Here's the key: by allowing healthcare costs to increase, the insurer increased their absolute profit from $15 million to $18 million, a 20% boost, without changing how they operate.
+By allowing health care costs to increase, the insurer increased its absolute profit from $15 million to $18 million, a 20% boost, without changing how it operates.
 The profit margin percentage stays the same, but the absolute profit grows.

-This incentive does not force insurers to prefer higher costs, but it removes the financial penalty for rising systemwide spending.
+This incentive doesn't force insurers to prefer higher costs, but it removes the financial penalty for rising systemwide spending.
 A $50 billion insurer seeing 20% cost growth increases absolute profit from $7.5 billion to $9 billion, a $1.5 billion gain as costs rise across the system.

 How Insurers Respond to the Incentive

 If this incentive exists, are insurers responding to it?
-The evidence is suggestive, though the picture is complex.
+The evidence points in that direction, though the picture is complex.

 Weakened cost containment incentives.
-The MLR rule weakens the financial payoff of marginal investments in care management programs: aggressive provider negotiations, utilization review, chronic disease management.
+The MLR rule weakens the financial payoff of marginal investments in care management programs: provider negotiations, utilization review and chronic disease management.
 Care management programs cost money and directly reduce claims spending.
-Under the MLR structure, aggressive care management eats into the 15-20% available for overhead and profit.
+Under the MLR structure, intensive care management eats into the 15% to 20% available for overhead and profit.
 Accepting higher provider rates doesn't.

 Vertical integration and related businesses.
-Major insurers have increasingly bought pharmacy benefit managers, physician practices and other healthcare services.
+Major insurers have bought pharmacy benefit managers, physician practices and other health care services.
 This matters because payments made to these related companies still count as "medical claims" under the MLR calculation, even though some portion represents profit for the parent company.
-UnitedHealth's acquisition of Optum, Cigna's purchase of Express Scripts and CVS's acquisition of Aetna demonstrate this trend.
-The controversy centers on transfer-pricing opacity rather than explicit MLR manipulation, but the effect is similar: vertically integrated companies count payments to subsidiaries as claims spending while profits flow to related entities.
-Understanding how insurers actually handle claims provides additional insight into claim denial rates across different insurers and states.
+UnitedHealth's acquisition of Optum, Cigna's purchase of Express Scripts and CVS's acquisition of Aetna show this trend.
+Claim approval patterns also vary across insurers and states, affecting how much care patients actually receive.

 The rebate reality check.
-The MLR rule generates billions in rebates when insurers miss the 80-85% threshold.
-In 2025, carriers distributed rebates for 2024 performance, typically ranging from $20-164 per enrollee on average depending on plan type, according to CMS Medical Loss Ratio data.
-However, rebates only trigger when insurers fail to spend enough on claims.
+The MLR rule generates billions in rebates when insurers miss the 80% to 85% threshold.
+In 2025, carriers distributed rebates for 2024 performance, ranging from $20 to $164 per enrollee on average, depending on plan type, according to CMS Medical Loss Ratio data.
+But rebates only trigger when insurers don't spend enough on claims.
 Rebates are reactive, not preventive.

 Insurer Profitability Since 2011

-Have insurer profits actually grown since 2011?
-Long-term trends are striking:
+Have insurer profits grown since 2011?
+Long-term trends show sharp increases:

 • UnitedHealth Group: $4.5 billion (2011) to projected $14.9 billion+ (2025), a 231% increase